 Your deposit is a really important factor when finding a mortgage.
 The more money you can put down up front, the more options you’ll have.
 Most lenders will ask you to put down a deposit of at least 10%.

-It can be really confusing trying to figure out your options, so it’s best to work with an expert mortgage broker who can help you find the best deal for your needs.
-We can help with that!
-Make an enquiry to get matched to a friendly advisor.
+It can be really confusing trying to figure out your options, so it’s best to work with an expert mortgage broker who can help you find the right deal for your needs.
+That's where we come in.
+Make an enquiry to chat to a Mortgage Expert.

 It’s possible!
 But it’ll be tricky.
 As with any mortgage, it all depends on which lender you go to.
 They all have different lending criteria for applicants with bad credit.
 It also depends on what type of credit issues you’ve had and how recent they were.
 For example, a few missed phone payments will be looked on more favourably than a recent IVA.